sooftware/kospeech/README.md

 <img src="https://user-images.githubusercontent.com/42150335/82842192-93239880-9f13-11ea-80d6-ed1358218d5e.png" width=800>

-Our e2e (End-to-end) module's structure is implement as above.
+`e2e` (End-to-end) module's structure is implement as above.
-e2e module has modularized and extensible components for las models, trainer, evaluator, checkpoints, data_loader etc...
+`e2e` module has modularized and extensible components for las models, trainer, evaluator, checkpoints, data_loader etc...

 We are constantly updating the progress of the project on the [Wiki page](https://github.com/sooftware/End-to-end-Speech-Recognition/wiki).
 Please check this page.